Dickinson-COMP-491-492/website/docs/assignments/PA05-TechSpikePrep.md

 1. Add sub-sections to the "Learning Resources" section of the team's `TechSpikePreparation.md` file that align with the gaps in the "Our Plan" section of the "Gap Analysis".
 2. In the sub-section for each gap, the responsible team members should create an annotated list of resources (with links) that they believe will help them learn what is needed to begin to fill the gap.
 Some tips for building this list:
    - Search the project's documentation for any resources that they have provided or recommended.
-   - Consider asking the project community for recommendations.
-Using the appropriate communication channel, explain what you are trying to learn and how you think it will help your team engage with the project and ask for suggestions of good resources.
+   - Be sure to use the project community here.
+Search the appropriate communication channel, explain what you are trying to learn and how you think it will help your team engage with the project and ask for suggestions of good resources.
    - Do a web search to identify resources (tutorials, lessons, videos, articles, etc...) that will help fill the gap.
-This approach may be your first instinct... but you are very much encouraged to engage your project community first!
+This approach may be your first instinct... but you are very much encouraged to engage your project community!

-  Look at a lot of resources (20-30 seems a good number) and narrow them down to a few (3-5) that are at an appropriate level, seem engaging, and that can be completed in the time available for this assignment (i.e. before the presentation).
+  Look at a lot of resources (20-30 seems a good number) and narrow them down to a few (2-4) that are at an appropriate level, seem engaging, and that can be completed in the time available for this assignment (i.e. before the presentation).
 It can also be beneficial to lean toward resources that have you actively build something (see [Planned Spike Artifacts](#planned-spike-artifacts) below).

   Investing time here to filter through a variety of resources and identify good ones that have you build things will pay off later!